 On the other hand, according to Statista’s data, 56% of that 21.5 billion figure was made up of streaming, bringing in an estimated $11.9 billion on a global scale.

-8. Vinyl record sales are still going strong.
+8. Worldwide album sales point that vinyl record sales are still going strong.

 9. According to estimates, the live music industry will see a compound annual growth rate of 3.11% by 2023.